01 Oct Chino Hills

 Dunhill takes shopping seriously in Los Angeles

-Dunhill Partners acquires Chino Hills to expand its portfolio in California to one million square feet.
+Dunhill Partners and Bill Hutchinson acquire Chino Hills to expand its portfolio in California to one million square feet.

-Dunhill Partners, Inc. has acquired The Shoppes at Chino Hills, a 377,966-square-foot, trophy lifestyle shopping center located in the Los Angeles suburb of Chino Hills, from MX3 Ventures for $147 million.
+Dunhill Partners, Inc. and firm founder Bill Hutchinson have acquired The Shoppes at Chino Hills, a 377,966-square-foot, trophy lifestyle shopping center located in the Los Angeles suburb of Chino Hills, from MX3 Ventures for $147 million.

 Holliday Fenoglio Fowler, L.P. represented the seller in the transaction.

 “The Shoppes is the focal point of Chino Hills and included a synergistic mix of daily needs and lifestyle tenants,” CJ Osbrink, HFF’s Associate Director, told Commercial Property Executive, “The in-place cash flow coupled with the immediate upside created a unique investment opportunity for new ownership.”